sevvalmehder/Library-Management-System/README.md

 Gebze Technical University Data Structures and Algorithm Homework 1.

-This is a simple library manement system with Java.
+This is a simple library management system with Java.
 There is a report about "how to use system ?" in Turkish.